Curriculum Vitae (abbreviated version)

 Chair, Management & Sales Division, Broadcast Education Association, 1995-1997.

-Member, Editorial Board, Journal of Broadcasting & Electronic Media, 1994-2001.
+Member, Editorial Board, Journal of Broadcasting & Electronic Media, 1994-2001, 2004-present.

 REFERENCES